 Unlike other AHAs, lactic acid helps maintain skin hydration and prevent the skin from dryness.
 Since it is milder in its formulation, dermatologists regard it suitable for those with the sensitive skin type.

 However, lactic acid may have some possible side effects such as skin irritation, redness, burning, skin peeling and itching and can also make your skin more sensitive to sun.
-It is recommended to patch test before starting out with lactic acid and to religiously use a sunscreen of at least SPF40 before stepping out in direct sun exposure.
+It is recommended to patch test before starting out with lactic acid and to religiously use a gel sunscreen of at least SPF40 before stepping out in direct sun exposure.

 7. Kojic Acid